 The reason why coaches exist is that you can struggle with achieving something if you are too emotionally involved, or if you are stuck in a sole stream of linear thinking.
 Desires, frustrations, feelings, opinions – all those can be enemies of facts about the problem and your ability to solve it.

-When is not easy to achieve clarity alone, you tend to seek for advice.
-Yet often advice just aren’t a fit for you and what is working for someone could be not working for another one.
+When is not easy to achieve clarity alone, you tend to seek advice.
+Yet often advice just isn’t a fit for you and what is working for someone could be not working for another one.

 The solution is within you, even if there is no solution (yet).
 That’s how coaches enter the field.